second-integrated-project/pi-segundo-semestre/README.md

 # Project developed for the Integrative Project (PI) of the second semester.

-This project is an API built using **Laravel Breeze and MySQL Workbench as database.**
+This project is an API built using **Laravel Breeze and SQLite as database.**

 ## Table of Contents